-Eligible entities to receive grants and loans include municipalities, counties, school districts, special districts and other political subdivisions and state agencies.
+Entities eligible to receive grants and loans include municipalities, counties, school districts, special districts and other political subdivisions and state agencies.
 The kinds of projects that are funded include -- but are not limited to -- water and sewer improvements, road improvements, construction/improvements to recreation centers, senior centers and other public facilities, fire protection buildings and equipment, and local government planning.

-The program includes categorizing grants into Tier I, Tier II and Tier III and clarifying evaluation criteria, including match requirements.
+The program includes categorizing grants into Tier I and Tier II and clarifying evaluation criteria, including match requirements.